Mogli12/VehicleControlAddon/README.md

 To overcome some of the problems I renamed the mod.
 The last verion of FS19_KeyboardSteer is available in branch 'keyboardSteerMogli'.
 The new name is FS19_VehicleControlAddon.
 I will update the rest of the texts in time.

+Multiplayer is not supported anymore due to strange problems on the Dedi server.
+There are no errrors in the log but some cannot drive anymore after sleeping.
+Since this is a show stopper for publishing on ModHub this means the project is dead!

 ## Motivation
 Although I have a steering wheel, but almost always play with the keyboard.
 On winding roads, I am again and again landed in the ditch in front of nights or power poles.